microsoft/reverse-proxy/docs/docfx/articles/transforms.md

 X-Forwarded-Host: IncomingHost:5000
 ```

+Transforms fall into a few categories: request, response, and response trailers.
+Request and response body transforms are not supported by YARP but you can write middleware to do this.
+Request trailers are not supported because they are not supported by the underlying HttpClient.

+Transforms can be added to routes either through configuration or pragmatically.

-## Configuration
+## From Configuration

-Transforms are defined on [ProxyRoute.Transforms](xref:Microsoft.ReverseProxy.Abstractions.ProxyRoute) and can be bound from the `Routes` sections of the config file.
-As with other route properties, these can be modified and reloaded without restarting the proxy.
+Transforms can be configured on [ProxyRoute.Transforms](xref:Microsoft.ReverseProxy.Abstractions.ProxyRoute) and can be bound from the `Routes` sections of the config file.
+These can be modified and reloaded without restarting the proxy.
 A transform is configured using one or more key-value string pairs.

 Here is an example of common transforms:
 ```JSON